 On the plaintiff side of the caption, he has been similarly successful.
 For example, in a long-running action to recover a chemical company’s environmental remediation costs from various insurance companies he worked with a team of talented colleagues that resulted in a series of victories at the trial level and, three separate times, at the Second Circuit.
 That case reached its culmination during a 2018 trial that resulted in a settlement in which the firm’s client was paid $120 million, a number that was publicly disclosed by the client as required by SEC regulations.

 Of course, no victory is possible without a great team.
 Mr. Brennan believes that Jenner & Block has been able to attract such talented lawyers in part because of the firm’s no. 1 rated pro bono program.
 For each case that he has worked on, Mr. Brennan has been able to recruit brilliant yet down-to-earth colleagues who are able to identify and emphasize the key themes that are most likely to persuade judges and jurors.
 For example, the team on one matter, which involved the auto industry, included a former automotive engineer and another associate who graduated first in his class from Harvard Law School where he served as president of the Harvard Law Review and subsequently clerked for Justice Kagan.
 On another high-stakes matter that involved patent claims and alleged theft of intellectual property, he included in the team a first-generation American who also served on the Harvard Law Review, clerked for Chief Judge Garland, and led an extraordinary effort to defeat an injunction application that would have effectively destroyed a $20 million investment.
 On a series of class actions, he worked with an associate who served as editor-in-chief of the Columbia Law Review and clerked for Justice Ginsburg.
 She wrote a series of briefs that led to complete victory for our client.
-All of those fine associates are now partners in the firm.
+All of those fine associates became partners in the firm.